Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 Drivers can use this routine to inform the kernel about the highest device number they support.
 This query exists purely as a performance improvement: there are times (for example, when automatically mapping drives to devices/partitions at boot time) when the kernel scans the devices of a driver by asking for information about every possible device number starting with 1; the value returned by this query caps that scan, which otherwise would have to go through all the possible device numbers up to 255.

 Note that the returned value is just an upper bound for the scan, not a device count: it isn't required that every device number up to the maximum corresponds to an existing device.
 For example, a driver could report a maximum device number of 10 while only devices 8, 9 and 10 actually exist — not recommended, but perfectly legal (the driver must return `RESULT_INVALID_DEVICE` for the device numbers that don't exist, as usual).
 This query has no effect on how drives are mapped to the devices at boot time.

+There is one real limit on device numbers, though: the automatic partition search (the procedure that maps drives to partitions at boot time, and again on the first access to a drive that is attached to a device with no partition assigned) only supports device numbers 1 to 63 (internally, the two high bits of the device number are used as temporary flags during the search).
+Devices with higher numbers work normally in every other way, including having drives explicitly mapped to their partitions, but they can't take part in the automatic search; therefore drivers are advised to simply number their devices sequentially starting at 1.

 Returning `RESULT_NOT_IMPLEMENTED` is equivalent to returning `RESULT_OK` and B=4.